2025 United States Grand Prix

 The 2025 United States Grand Prix (officially known as the Formula 1 MSC Cruises United States Grand Prix 2025) was a Formula One motor race held on October 19, 2025, at the Circuit of the Americas in Austin, Texas, United States.
 It was the nineteenth round of the 2025 Formula One World Championship and the fourth of six Grands Prix in the season to utilise the sprint format.
-Max Verstappen (Red Bull) won from pole position in both the sprint and the race.
-After retiring in the sprint, championship contenders Oscar Piastri and Lando Norris (both McLaren) finished in fifth and second, respectively, with Norris finishing ahead of Charles Leclerc (Ferrari).
+Max Verstappen of Red Bull won from pole position in both the sprint and main race.
+McLaren drivers and championship contenders Oscar Piastri and Lando Norris both retired in the sprint, and finished in fifth and second for the Grand Prix, respectively, with Norris finishing ahead of Charles Leclerc in the Ferrari.

+The result meant that Norris closed the gap to Piastri to 14 points.
+Following his second victory in the last three races, Verstappen retained third, 40 points behind Piastri in the standings, whilst Mercedes, Ferrari and Red Bull were separated by just ten points heading into the next round in Mexico.

 Background

 The event was held at the Circuit of the Americas in Austin, Texas, for the 13th time in the circuit's history, across the weekend of October 17–19, 2025.
 The Grand Prix was the nineteenth round of the 2025 Formula One World Championship and the 46th running of the United States Grand Prix as a round of the Formula One World Championship.
 It was also the fourth of six Grands Prix in the season to utilise the sprint format and the third time overall that the United States Grand Prix featured it.